PauWol/Ev3-Bluetooth/README.md

 s.play_tone("c")
 s.play_sound('path to sound file')
 ```
-[!NOTE]
-> The following feature is currently not functioning properly due to its incomplete development, and there are no plans to finish it.
+>**Note**: The following feature is currently not functioning properly due to its incomplete development, and there are no plans to finish it.

 ### Voice Control
 Interact with the EV3 using voice commands: